josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 from selenium.webdriver.firefox.webdriver import WebDriver from selenium.webdriver.support.wait import WebDriverWait from selenium.webdriver.support import expected_conditions
-# AthLinks are nice enough to post the race results and their interface is very human friendly.
+# AthLinks are nice enough to post the race results and their interface is very human-friendly.
 Not so machine parsing friendly.
 RESULTS = "https://www.athlinks.com/event/382111/results/Event/1062909/Course/2407855/Results"
 LINKS = {}